 - General Ripper: Restac's mind is overrun by thoughts of violence and hatred.
-She was about to start a coup on her government, and murdered one of her people in order to supposedly protect her people.
+She nearly starts a coup on her government, and murders one of her people in order to supposedly protect her people.

 - Heroic Sacrifice: Rory Taking the Bullet for the Doctor.

 - Imperial Stormtrooper Marksmanship Academy: How many shots are fired by the mooks here and how many people die?
-The answers are inversely porportional.
+The answers are inversely proportional.